shivansh1010/config/linux/readme.md

 ### install linux
 - change boot priority to bootable USB
 - boot to ubuntu live usb and modify partitions as needed
-- install ubuntu with 12GB swap and 150GB root
+- install ubuntu with 12GB swap, 70GB root, and 100GB home
 - continue with setup
 - change grub settings as you like